Clone Source Tree and Compile

 Prepare the necessary toolkits, dependencies and compile hilapp, the S2S compiler of HILA

-Compilation of CFT simulation codes developed upon HILA logically requires two steps
+Compilation of CFT simulation codes developed on HILA requires two steps

-• Compiling S2S transcompiler hilapp and install it onto desired path.
+• Compiling source-to-source transcompiler hilapp and installing it to the desired path.

-• Compiling simulation codes with necessary environment variables, which will invoke hardware architecture supports from HILA.
+• Compiling simulation codes with necessary environment variables, which will enable hardware architecture support on HILA.

-HILA is developed on Debian/Ubuntu branch of GNU/Linux operating system.
-It has been proven many times that HILA's utilities also works well on Red Hat Enterprise Linux as well as SUSE Linux Enterprise.
-After necessary configurations, simulation codes of HILA also has been compiled on FreeBSD system, which is significantly different from Linux family of operating system in the aspects of system components.
-On all systems, download HILA's source tree is done by git clone
+HILA is developed on Debian/Ubuntu branch of GNU/Linux operating systems.
+Additionally, it has been shown that HILA's utilities work well on Red Hat Enterprise Linux as well as SUSE Linux Enterprise.
+After necessary configurations, HILA has also been compiled on FreeBSD systems, which is significantly different from the Linux family of operating systems, particularly the system components.
+On all systems, downloading HILA's source tree is done by git clone

 • $ git clone https://github.com/CFT-HY/HILA.git

-Users and developers using HILA's APIs are welcomed to send their patches of HILA on their own systems back to HILA's repository, see more on community about contributions and license.
+Users and developers using HILA's APIs are welcome to submit their own patches to the HILA github repository.
+See more on community about contributions and license.

-HILA's utilities, including hialpp, are configured and built through GNU make.
-On Debian/Ubuntu system, all necessary dependencies for building HILA can be easily installed through APT, see details from documentation.
+HILA's utilities, including hlapp, are configured and built using GNU make.
+On Debian/Ubuntu systems, all necessary dependencies for building HILA can be easily installed through APT, see details from documentation.

-In specific situation, compiling hilapp may be not easy or totally impossible on certain supercomputer platforms.
-This problem is caused by lack of module support LLVM, which is necessary as described in About page.
+In specific situation, compiling hilapp may be difficult or totally impossible on certain supercomputing platforms.
+This problem is caused by lack of module support for LLVM, which is necessary as described in About page.

 There are three major ways to over come this issue:

-(1) Users could compile hilapp and link it statically on their own computer with LLVM, and then copy the static-linked binary of hilapp into supercomputer, see detail from documentation.
-This solution only works when users' computer has same CPU architecture as the supercomputer's.
-In most case, x86_64 is the architecture under concerning.
+(1) Users can compile hilapp and link it statically on their own computer with LLVM, and then copy the static-linked binary of hilapp onto the supercomputer, see detail from documentation.
+This solution only works when the user's computer has the same CPU architecture as the supercomputer.
+In most cases the architecture is x86_64.

-(2) Many HPC systems has Spack installed, and in common case, multiple versions of Spack are installed as modules.
-As a source trees management and building tool dedicated on supercomputer which has Environment Modules and Slurm Workload Manager available, spack is recommended tool to build third-party dependencies with optimized configurations on supercomputer, see documentation for detailed instruction.
+(2) Many HPC systems have Spack installed, and commonly multiple versions of Spack are installed as modules.
+As a source tree management and building tool dedicated for supercomputing platforms which have Environment Modules and the Slurm Workload Manager available, spack is the recommended tool for building third-party dependencies with optimized configurations on supercomputers.
+See documentation for detailed instruction.

-Other supercomputer accessible alternative of Spack is EasyBuild.
+Another supercomputer accessible alternative to Spack is EasyBuild.

-(3) Containerization is also an effective way to by pass dependencies problem of LLVM.
-Using OS-level virtualization provided by Singularity, hilapp can run just like it is built locally, see details in documentation about how to deploy Singularity or Docker.
+(3) Containerization is also an effective way to bypass the dependency problem of LLVM.
+Using OS-level virtualization provided by Singularity, hilapp can run just like it were built locally.
+See details in documentation about how to deploy Singularity or Docker.
+Prebuilt x86_64 singularity containers of hilapp are available on the release page of HILA's github.